Planning a trip to Malta? Get started with my ultimate Malta travel guide.

 Things to Do and See

-We spent a week in Malta and barely scratched the surface of all there is to do and see.
+We stayed a week and barely scratched the surface of all there is to do and see in Malta.

 We love to start our visits to a new place with a walking tour, and we did exactly that on our first morning with this free (tips-based) tour in Valletta.